andy-phu/personalPortfolio/readme.txt

 (c) Advanced features
 -Sticky nav bar
--Hover effects on projects to link to website/github/youtube -Icon in tab bar
+-Hover effects on projects to link to website/github/youtube and on hover over title -Icon in tab bar
 -Responsive even on ultra wide screen
 -No overflow-x